Here's How to Plan a Wedding During COVID, Including Omicron

-Talk to your jeweler about how you'd like your band to rest against your engagement ring or what you'd like your partner's ring to look like as well.
-If you're designing an engagement ring, digital technology has advanced to allow for real life simulations of ring shapes and sizes against hands.
-There are plenty of options out there.
+Talk to your jeweler about how you'd like your band to rest against your engagement ring or what you'd like your partner's ring to represent.
+If you're designing an engagement ring, digital technology has advanced to allow for real-life simulations of ring shapes and sizes against hands.
+There are plenty of options out there that are now sending model rings to explore fit, style and more.
 Brands like Ritani and Blue Nile are also great places to envision possible jewelry pieces online.
 See how your rings potentially stack and whether solid gold or platinum looks best on your partner's hand.

 Build Your Registry

-You might have been putting it off, but now is a good time to sit down with your partner and seek out registry products and other types of newlywed experiences to enhance your life in marriage.
-After all, there's no better way to identify what your household needs might be than to, well, be at home all day.
+You may have been putting it off, but now is a good time to sit down with your partner and seek out registry products and other types of newlywed experiences to enhance your life in marriage.
+After all, there's no better way to identify what your household needs might be than to, well, work from home or to host intimate group gatherings after quite some time away.

 Most retailers have online shops where you can peruse items from the comfort of your couch, including Crate & Barrel and trendy sibling CB2.
 Other traditional retailers like Williams-Sonoma, Target and Bed Bath & Beyond also have e-commerce experiences where you can easily add items to your bigger registry.
 More specialty shops like REI, Anthropologie and Traveler's Joy also have extensive offerings online (sometimes even more than what they can carry in stores!), so take this opportunity to get creative and start intentionally building your registry online.

 Shop Décor Online

 If there's a time to lean into purchasing items for the wedding day, it's now.
-The Knot Invitations is currently offering free reprints for change-the-dates, while other brands like Minted and The Knot Shop offer a range of personalized products.
+The Knot Invitations is a one-stop shop for your entire stationery suite, while The Knot Shop offers a range of personalized products.
 With favors and décor, our current advice is to leave off your wedding date (for now) and instead, lean into your wedding insignia or custom emblem.